geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/README.md

 The easiest way is to run the `setup.yml` playbook:

   1. Install Ansible.
-  2. Make sure the `inventory.ini` points at your Raspberry Pi and you can SSH into it.
+  2. Make sure the `inventory.ini` points at your Raspberry Pi (change the `127.0.0.1` IP address to the IP of the Pi on your network) and you can SSH into it.
   3. Run `ansible-playbook setup.yml`.

 If you want to set it up manually instead, do this: